iwburns/dicepass/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -f, --file <FILE>      The input file containing the word-list -r, --rolls <ROLLS>    The number of dice rolls to generate a single word -w, --words <WORDS>    The number of words in the generated pass-phrase
+    -f, --file <FILE>      Specifies the input file containing the word-list.
+    -r, --rolls <ROLLS>    Specifies the number of dice rolls to generate a single word.
+This must match the format of the word-list file.
+    -w, --words <WORDS>    Specifies the number of words in the generated pass-phrase.
 ```